Northeast Delta Dental Stadium

 .

-On our way back from a multi-day trip in Maine, we spent the day in New Hampshire, stopping in Manchester to see the Double-A Fisher Cats.
+On our way back from a weekend in Maine, we spent the day in New Hampshire, stopping in Manchester to see the Double-A Fisher Cats.
 This turned out to be by far my least liked ballpark of the new era.
 Manchester is the largest city in the Granite State with a population of around 107,000 and it is located in the southern part of the state, along the Merrimack River.
 The former mill town has evidence of its past history as long, brick red buildings complete a section along the river.
 Some of these buildings have been renovated for condominiums or businesses and downtown has become more friendly and inviting to visitors.
 In 2004, New Haven’s Eastern League franchise moved to Manchester and the newly born Fisher Cats won the league title in their inaugural season.
 That first season was spent at historic Gill Stadium before moving to a new downtown ballpark the following year.
-A naming rights deal then produced one of the most atrocious ballpark names in the country in 2006.
+A naming rights deal then produced one of the most atrocious ballpark names in the country in 2006 (not made much better when Delta Dentist took over naming rights).
 The Fisher Cats are an affiliate of Toronto and the team is popular, but allegiances in this region lie deeply with the Red Sox.
-To put it bluntly, I did not like this ballpark for a number of reasons.
+Since my last visit, New Hampshire won two more league titles in 2011 and in 2018, with the latter being led by a remarkable team that featured second generation future stars Vladimir Guerrero Jr., Bo Bichette and Cavan Biggio.
+The stadium remains one of my least favorite in Double-A.

 Prestige Ranking: 2 out of 5